 1. Always Cook Carrots before you eat

-The carrot is a veggie, sometimes orange in colour, although purple, black, red, white, and yellow cultivars exist.
-Carrots are a domesticated sort of the Daucus carota, wild carrot, native to Europe and southwestern Asia.
+The carrot is a veggie, sometimes orange in color, although purple, black, red, white, and yellow cultivars exist.
+Carrots are a domesticated sort of Daucus carota, a wild carrot native to Europe and southwestern Asia.

-Carrots are one in every of the richest sources of beta-carotene that the body converts to A for several vital functions, as well as reproductive processes, ocular health and immunity.
-Cooking carrots considerably elevate their beta-carotene concentrations, making sure you create the most of their health-giving properties.
+Carrots are one of the richest sources of beta-carotene that the body converts to A for several vital functions: reproductive processes, ocular health, and immunity.
+Cooking carrots considerably elevates their beta-carotene concentrations, maximizing their health-giving properties.

 • Protein: 930 mg (per 100 g)